CopilotC-Nvim/CopilotChat.nvim/README.md

-  show_help = true, -- Shows help message as virtual lines when waiting for user input highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) references_display = 'virtual', -- 'virtual', 'write', Display references in chat as virtual text or write to buffer auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt
+  show_help = true, -- Shows help message as virtual lines when waiting for user input highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) -- Hide markdown syntax (like backticks) by using conceallevel=2 in Neovim.
+When false, show markdown syntax. conceal_markdown_syntax = true, references_display = 'virtual', -- 'virtual', 'write', Display references in chat as virtual text or write to buffer auto_follow_cursor = true, -- Auto-follow cursor in chat auto_insert_mode = false, -- Automatically enter insert mode when opening window and on new prompt